Dangers of Finding Termites in Your South Florida Home

 Currently, Florida houses six invasive termite species but UF researchers are focusing their attention on the Formosan and Asian subterranean termites because expanding numbers of these species pose the potential to cause the most damage to the Greater Miami Beach/Palm Beach/Ft.
 Lauderdale areas.
-Also recently discover was an Asian Formosan subterranean species that is a cross, and has been called the “Super Termite”.
-Hulett, other companies and industry experts hope to see this species eradicated or at least unable to spread throughout Florida due to its heavily destructive nature.
+Also recently discovered was an Asian Formosan subterranean species that is a cross, and has been called the “Super Termite”.
+Hulett, other companies, and industry experts hope to see this species eradicated or at least unable to spread throughout Florida due to its heavily destructive nature.

 - Asians are a tropical species, endemic to Southeast Asia.
 Asian alates range from caramel to brownish yellow and after swarming, keep their wings longer than most other termites.
 Formosans look very similar to Asian alates.
-Hulett was actually the first company in Florida to discover the Asian subterranean termite had spread to our area.
+Hulett was actually the first company in Florida to discover the Asian subterranean termite had spread to our area!

 - Formosan termites build giant underground nests containing millions of termites.
-They move fast and cause damage not only quicker but at a higher rate, and require immediate treatment when discovered to avoid further home damage not cover by homeowner’s insurance.
+They move fast and cause damage not only quicker but at a higher rate, and require immediate treatment when discovered to avoid further home damage not covered by homeowner’s insurance.

-- Formosan termites destroy structural timbers, utility poles and other timber structures, including ships and barges within a few months.
+- Formosan termites destroy structural timbers, utility poles, and other timber structures including ships and barges within a few months.
 They have even been known in some cases to move through concrete.

-- Asian termites have been detected in boats and in homes near the shore in South Florida; they are voracious eaters and can even eat holes in rubber and plastic in their search for wood and the food it takes to reach the wood.
+- Asian termites have been detected in boats and in homes near the shore in South Florida.
+They are voracious eaters and can even eat holes in rubber and plastic in their search for wood and the food it takes to reach the wood.

 Globally, Formosan and Asian subterranean termites are responsible for damage totaling around $32 billion dollars annually at least.
 This figure includes structural damage repairs, as well as pest control services.
-The University of Florida study, led by Professors Nan-Yao, Su Rudy Scheffrahn and Assistant Researcher, Thomas Chouvenc is set for a June 2016 publication, in Florida Entomologist, and states that Formosan and Asian subterranean termites account for most of the termite damage worldwide.
+The University of Florida study, led by Professors Nan-Yao, Su Rudy Scheffrahn, and Assistant Researcher Thomas Chouvenc, is set for a June 2016 publication, in Florida Entomologist, and states that Formosan and Asian subterranean termites account for most of the termite damage worldwide.

 Oddly, in the continental US, the overlap of these two subterranean termite species occurs only in South Florida, home to 6 million residents.
 Formosan termites can be traced all along the Florida coastlines and beyond, and the Asian subterranean termites continue to spread to new areas raising concern in the pest control industry.
-It is important to keep in mind how quickly termite species have been known spread and move.
+It is important to keep in mind how quickly termite species have been known to spread and move.